yingshan0166/yingshan0166.github.io/_pages/about.md

 >- Major in Electronic Information Engineering
 - 2023.09-present
 >- Mphil in the Hong Kong University of Science and Technology,Guangzhou(HKUSTgz)
->- Major in Robotics and Autonomous Systems
+>- Major in Robotics and Autonomous Systems1

 Research Interests
 ------